leolanese/Angular19-API-Observable-Signal/README.md

      ├── orphan-signal-nested/  // single Component, managing complex API request using Signal ├── orphan-signal-httpresource // simple Component, managing API request using Signals with httpResouce asynchronous data fetching
-     ├── orphan-signal--httpresource-reactiveForm // Shows how the new signals approach replaces the traditional RxJS pattern ├── orphan-signal-httpresource-signal // signal-based approach.
+     ├── orphan-signal--httpresource-reactiveForm // Shows how the new signals approach replaces the traditional RxJS pattern ├── orphan-signal-httpresource-signal // 100% fully signal-based.
 Using direct signal binding with [value] and (input).
 Simple event handler to update the signal
      ├── orphan-full-signal // full signal-based approach.
      |
      ├── app.component.ts